 Appropriately Uses Anti-Anxiety Medication

-This statistic indicates the percent of long-term patients receiving antianxiety drugs.
+This figure gauges the percent of long-term patients taking antianxiety drugs.

 Managing Depression Among Residents